 [parent]

 In a modern processor, each data size is a maximum of 64 bits.
-If the data size exceeds 64 bits, its computations can be handled efficiently by using the Chinese remainder theorem such that each co-prime modulus (where ) can be used to represent a big value as , where .
+If the data size exceeds 64 bits, its computations can be handled efficiently by using the Chinese remainder theorem, ensuring that each co-prime modulus satisfies (where ), so that we can represent a large value as , where .
 Then, for any pair of big numbers and , we can compute and as follows:

 where